 Part of metyrapone testing in the differential diagnostic workup of Cushing syndrome

-In a patient suspected of having CAH, elevated serum 11-deoxycortisol levels indicate possible 11 beta-hydroxylase deficiency.
+In a patient suspected of having congenital adrenal hyperplasia (CAH), elevated serum 11-deoxycortisol levels indicate possible 11 beta-hydroxylase deficiency.
 However, not all patients will show baseline elevations in serum 11-deoxycortisol levels.
-In a significant proportion of cases, increases in 11-deoxycortisol levels are only apparent after ACTH(1-24) stimulation.(1)
+In a significant proportion of cases, increases in 11-deoxycortisol levels are only apparent after adrenocorticotropic hormone (ACTH)(1-24) stimulation.(1)

 Serum 11-deoxycortisol levels <1,700 ng/dL 8 hours after metyrapone administration is indicative of probable adrenal insufficiency.
 The test cannot reliably distinguish between primary and secondary or tertiary causes of adrenal failure, as neither patients with pituitary failure, nor those with primary adrenocortical failure, tend to show an increase of 11-deoxycortisol levels after metyrapone is administered.

 See Steroid Pathways in Special Instructions.